abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/garbagecollector.md

 ```

-Great, you add a `garbagecollector` using a kubernetes `cronjob` in your namespace.
+You have successfully configured the `garbagecollector` as a Kubernetes `CronJob` in your namespace.

-Each five minutes the `garbagecollector` checks if desktop pod have to be deleted.
+Every five minutes, the garbage collector checks whether any desktop pods should be deleted.
-The desktop pod is checked for deletion by the garbage collector every five minutes.